genbliz/mocody/README.md

 ## mocody
-An implementation of single table design, and unified query access mongodb, couchdb and dynamodb.
+Implementation of single table design, and unified query access for MongoDB, CouchDB, and dynamoDB.

 ## Caution: This project is still experimental!
 Do NOT use in production.